 Richard Mille RM 50-03 McLaren F1 Tourbillon Split Seconds Chronograph Ultralight

-The manufacture that was funded with the motto “A racing machine on the wrist” in mind has started a tight collaboration relationship with McLaren Automotive; a relationship that ideally started in 1966, when Richard first came to know the McLaren team while he was taking part in the Monaco Grand Prix together with his father.
+The manufacture that was funded with the motto “A racing machine on the wrist” in mind started two years ago a technical partnership with McLaren Automotive; a relationship that ideally started in 1966, when Richard first came to know the McLaren team while he was taking part in the Monaco Grand Prix together with his father.
 After crafting the only timepiece that could take part in a Formula 1 Grand Prix (worn by Felipe Massa) and withstand the hardships of a Pikes Peak (worn under the suit of the legendary Sebastian Loeb), Richard Mille decided to bring this strong tie with the world of car racing to a new level.
 In 1981, the McLaren team was the first team to introduce a single monocoque made of a carbon fibre composite with the McLaren MP4/1.

-The creation of exceptional products is Richard Mille's mantra but to do so he can't use those materials that, despite being quite advanced, are currently utilized in the world of watch-making.
-He had to come up with something that was apt for his goal and, in my opinion, none of the currently available materials could help him achieve such an extraordinary result (at least for what concerns the performance that the brand requires its product to display).
+The creation of exceptional products is Richard Mille's mantra but to do so he can't use those materials that, despite being quite advanced, are currently used in the world of watch-making.
+He had to come up with something completely new and, in my opinion, none of the currently available materials could help him achieve such an extraordinary result (at least for what concerns the performance that the brand requires its product to provide).

 In 2004, two scientists from Manchester University managed to isolate 2D crystal graphene from graphite; crystals were as thick as an atom and the two scientists were awarded a Nobel prize for physics for this achievement.
 Because of its exceptional properties that also include an extraordinary conductivity, graphene represents one of the materials of the future in areas like aeronautics, biomedicine, wearable technologies manufacturing, and other applications that were unthinkable of until recent.

-Because of the creation of the new composite, new manufacturing machines had to be created too; these allowed the manufacturing of 75 cases (the amount of Richard Mille RM 50-03 McLaren F1 Tourbillon Split Seconds Chronograph Ultralight timepieces that will be released).
+Because of the creation of the new composite, new manufacturing machines had to be created too; these allowed the manufacturing of 75 cases (the amount of Richard Mille RM 50-03 McLaren F1 Tourbillon Split Seconds Chronograph Ultralight timepieces produced at the time).
 Graphene is exceptionally helium-resistant too and that makes it likely that the next step of the manufacturer could be the crafting of a professional super-sealed diver's watch.

 The final result was a timepiece that only weighs 38 grams and is equipped with a 7-grams calibre that can withstand accelerations up to a max acceleration of 5,000g (this figure could never be reached in a real life situation) as per lab testing.
 The work of fine engineering on the split-second-function achieved a 50% energy consumption saving (it is not specified anywhere what this figure refers to but I assume that it refers to the consumption of the current split-second-calibre).
 As per Richard Mille, thanks to a smart design of the profile of the 6-tooth-column-wheel, it is possible to achieve a perfect synchronism and the complete absence of any oscillatory movements during the start, stop and reset functions.

 The stop button of the split-second-function is located at 4 o'clock and, shape-wise, it reminds us of the air vents' shape that grace the brakes of the single-seater (the same can be said for the other two buttons also).
 On the list of the calibre's features – the first time that I have ever read in a data sheet of a timepiece - the inertia moment of the balance-wheel is stated and so are more many features that would better suit a Formula 1 car rather than a watch.
 The “dinamo-metric crown” is a clear reference to the mechanics of a car, while the two indicators – the torque indicator on the top right hand side of the dial and the functions indicator located at the bottom – have been inherited as far as I remember from a patent by Renaud and Papi and they allow to monitor the tension applied to the winding spring (the ideal window is between 53dNmm and 65dNmm as indicated in green on the scale), and the winding function of the crown (W = winding), the time adjustment function (H = hour) or the date adjustment function (D -= date).

-This timepiece is much more than that and the only possible comparison would be with another Richard Mille timepiece; the ACJ that was introduced last year and that paved the way for these new timepieces.
+This timepiece is much more than that and the only possible comparison would be with another Richard Mille timepiece; the ACJ that was introduced in 2016 and that paved the way for these new timepieces.
 The Richard Mille RM 50-03 McLaren F1 Tourbillon Split Seconds Chronograph Ultralight, however, goes above it on every level.
-If this is the first result of a partnership that will last for 10 years, I can't imagine what the future will bring.
-The retail price of the Richard Mille RM 50-03 McLaren F1 Tourbillon Split Seconds Chronograph Ultralight is 980,000 Swiss Francs, that is to say more than 1 million euro at the current rate.
-I believe the retail price is fair, the same can be said for the retail price of a McLaren P1 or of a Pagani Huayra BC.
-The so-called “bling bling” products quoted by someone are somewhere else to be found!
+If this is the first result of a partnership that is expected last for 10 years, I can't imagine what the future will bring.
+The retail price of the Richard Mille RM 50-03 McLaren F1 Tourbillon Split Seconds Chronograph Ultralight was 980,000 Swiss Francs, that is to say more than 1 million euro at the current rate.
+I believe the retail price was fair, the same can be said for the retail price of a McLaren P1 or of a Pagani Huayra BC, the difference being we are in front here of micro-engineering, whose results are far more difficult to achieve.